Skip to main content

 • • Larger file sizes

-• • Fewer layers created
+• • Fewer path control points

 • • Smaller file sizes